gobuffalo/tags/README.md

 Another alternative for the select options is to pass a list of structs that meet `form.Selectable` interface.

-Which consist in two functions:
+Which consist of two functions:

 ```go
 //Selectable allows any struct to become an option in the select tag.